GINA 2025. Summary of the 2025 GINA Stratetegy Report

 Asthma diagnosis from age 4 onwards

-See the advantages of oscillometry for performing reliable tests in small patients as well as in those with neurological problems or who have difficulty performing the spirometry maneuver.
+This method is also useful for patients with neurological problems or difficulty performing the spirometry maneuver.

 At SCHILLER-GANSHORN, we offer a complete line of pulmonary function tests for diagnosing and monitoring patients with asthma, COPD, and other respiratory diseases.
 As the first manufacturer to implement ultrasound technology across our entire PFT line, we continue to lead through innovation, delivering precise, user-friendly solutions that elevate clinical care.